Apple’s iTunes Pass To Position Itself Behind Starbucks Success

 In Jan 2011, the My Starbucks Rewards loyalty program evolved with the launch of the Starbucks Mobile Phone App.
 This integration marked the beginning of the Starbucks mobile payment ecosystem.

-In an Aug 2, 2012 article I wrote, “Starbucks, Mobile Payments And The Oprah Effect,” I note that it’s all about changing social behavior.
+As noted in my Aug 2, 2012 post, “Starbucks, Mobile Payments And The Oprah Effect,” my core thesis revolves around the creation and adoption of changing social behavior.
 Starbucks has trained the user one at a time to use the mobile phone as an adaptable use device.
-This adoption of changed social behavior spearheaded by Starbucks, (and of course lead by Apple’s iPhone iOS, Google with Android), has created a whole new class of product opportunities.
-The mobile phone as an adaptable use device has only just beginning.
+This adoption of changed social behavior spearheaded by Starbucks, (lead by Apple’s iPhone iOS, Google with Android), has created a whole new class of product opportunities.
+The mobile phone as an adaptable use device is only just beginning.

 Moving into 2014, Starbucks strategy has been an overwhelming success.
 Mobile payment transaction have just passed the 6 million mark.